 See storyboard

-Rose-Bengal plates with antibiotics are typically used for fungal cultures.
+Rose-Bengal agar plates with antibiotics, such as streptomycin, are typically used for fungal cultures.
 Because bacteria are much more numerous than fungi in most soils, the ideal fungal media will select against bacterial growth while allowing the fungi to survive.
-(2.7.1) The dye Rose Bengal inhibits the growth of most bacteria, and reduces the size of fungal colonies.
+(2.7.1) Rose-Bengal dye inhibits the growth of most bacteria, and reduces the size of fungal colonies.
 This is ideal, and prevents overgrowth of fungal plates as well as controlling bacteria.
 (2.7.2)

 See storyboard